Negotiating History: Contingency, Canonicity, and Case Studies

 2.4 Application Bias: The Necessity of Prior Philosophical Commitments

 Chakravartty (2017, ch.
 1) also suggests that we cannot avoid prior philosophical commitments even if we agree on how to interpret a case study.
 They still color our analysis when we try to decide what philosophical view the case supports.
-Consider entity realism, the view that we should believe that certain unobservable entities exist because we know enough about them that we can putatively use them to manipulate other systems.
+Consider entity realism, the view that we should believe that certain unobservable entities exist because we can putatively use them to manipulate other systems.
 On this view, although what we believe about these entities changes when theories change, warranting a skeptical or agnostic attitude toward how these entities are characterized, we are nevertheless justified in believing that they exist (Hacking 1983; Cartwright 1983).

 Even if we agree on the facts about historical cases and how to interpret them, we might still disagree about what we ought to conclude on that basis.
 For instance, we can agree about when the term “electron” was coined and which conclusions scientists drew from central experiments, such as J. J. Thomson’s observations of cathode rays in discharge tubes or Millikan’s measurement of the charge-to-mass ratio of oil drops suspended between electric plates.
 However, because the properties scientists ascribed to electrons changed significantly over the course of the twentieth century, we might disagree about whether the early-twentieth-century electron is the same entity as the mid- or late-twentieth-century electron: it depends on which theory of reference we adopt (see also Arabatzis 2006, 32–35).